Wassmap: Wasserstein Isometric Mapping for Image Manifold Learning: Experiments

 \subsection{Rotation manifold}

-To illustrate the case of rotational manifolds, we consider two possibilities.
-First, the base measure $\mu_0$ is the indicator of an origin-centered ellipse with major radius 1 and minor radius 0.5.
-This measure will be rotated about the origin to obtain the sampled manifold at uniform angles $\theta_i\in[0,2\pi]$; results are shown in \cref{FIG:RotationCentered}.
-Second, we consider the same base measure but centered at $(3,2)$, applying the same origin-centered rotation; results are shown in \cref{FIG:RotationUncentered}.
-We see in both cases that the Wassmap embeddings recover the circle from which the rotation angles are generated.
-This provides evidence that Wassmap is capable of recovering rotational manifolds, though at present we are not able to prove this as discussed in \cref{SEC:Rotation}.
-ISOMAP appears capable of finding the circle for the rotation of the centered ellipse for certain choices of parameters.
-The uncentered ellipse results in an incoherent ISOMAP embedding due to the nonoverlapping support of the rotated images.
-If one samples the circle more densely so that the supports overlap, ISOMAP can recover the circle if one uses a 2-nearest neighbor graph; however, other graph constructions fail to find the structure.
-This illustrates two advantages of Wassmap: it can work when the manifold is sampled sparsely, and it is not sensitive to the parameter choice, whereas ISOMAP requires dense sampling of the manifold and can be extremely sensitive to parameter choices.
+To illustrate the case of rotational manifolds, we consider the base measure $\mu_0$ as the indicator of an ellipse with major radius 1 and minor radius 0.5, centered at $(x,y)=(0,1)$ This measure is rotated about the origin to obtain the sampled manifold at uniform angles $\theta_i\in[0,2\pi]$; embedding results are shown in \cref{FIG:RotationCentered}.
+We see that all methods approximately or exactly recover a circular manifold.
+This experiment provides evidence that Wassmap is capable of recovering rotational manifolds, though at present we are not able to prove this as discussed in \cref{SEC:Rotation}.

-We highlight one facet of \cref{FIG:RotationCentered}: the Wassmap embedding appears to have fewer points than the original set of rotation angles.
-This is due to the periodic symmetry of the base measure under rotations.
-We have chosen the rotation set so that $\theta=0$ and $\theta=\pi$ are in the set, hence each of the points in the Wassmap embedding are actually duplicate points due to symmetry of the ellipse.
-If one chooses angles which do not catch symmetry of the ellipse, then the Wassmap embedding will recover all of the points; we do not show these experiments here due to space limitations.